 Celebrating Stockton's railway heritage

-The St John’s Crossing junction celebrates the heritage of the site and an artwork has been developed to depict the inaugural journey.
-The artwork designed by Steve Tomlinson is located behind Matalan/Halfords with the installation coinciding with the works in August 2013.
+The St John's Crossing junction celebrates the heritage of the site and an artwork has been developed to show the first journey.
+The artwork designed by Steve Tomlinson is located behind Matalan with the installation coinciding with the works in August 2013.
 On the opposite side to the main installation there is an interpretation panel, next to some smaller artwork which provides historical context.
 Sited on the Bridge Road side, near to the historic Bridge House which was used in the operation of the railway.

-Longer term projects include the potential to develop a scale model of the Locomotion for the Preston Park Narrow Gauge Railway, and consideration is already being given to how the Borough will celebrate the 200 year anniversary of the Stockton to Darlington Railway in 2025.
+Longer term projects include the potential to develop a scale model of the Locomotion for the Preston Park Narrow Gauge Railway.
+We are planning how the Borough will celebrate the 200 year anniversary of the Stockton to Darlington Railway in 2025.